 When you travel by car or participate in the campaign, you will also need a portable coffee maker and a manual coffee grinder.
 You can also use the best travel mug instead of the coffee machine and the coffee grinder.

 However, the manual method can be time-consuming if you constantly prepare coffee for many people.
 In this case, you need an electric grinder that works only by pressing a button.
+This is the basic difference between manual vs electric coffee grinder.

 - Uniform grinding